projectmesa/mesa/docs/intro-tutorial.rst

 Introduction to Mesa - Tutorial
 ================================

 Getting started with Mesa is easy.
-In this doc, we will present Mesa’s architecture and core features.
-To illustrate them, we'll walk you through building a simple agent-based model, drawn from econophysics and presenting a statistical mechanics approach to wealth distribution [Dragulescu2002]_.
+In this doc, we will walk through creating a simple model which will illustrate Mesa's core features.
+We'll start from a very simple model of agents exchanging money; then add space and allow the agents to walk around.
+Next, we'll cover two of Mesa's analytic tools: the data collector and batch runner classes.
+Finally we'll cover how to set up an interactive visualization, and (for advanced users) how to create a new interactive visualization module.

+The tutorial model is a very simple simulated agent-based economy, drawn from econophysics and presenting a statistical mechanics approach to wealth distribution [Dragulescu2002]_.
 The rules of our tutorial model:

 - There are some number of agents.
 - All agents begin with 1 unit of money.